-If you are just after the quick answer and would like to know our recommendation for the best baby formula for spit up and gas, we love the Gerber Good Start Soothe.
+If you are just after the quick answer and would like to know our recommendation for the best baby formula for spit up and gas in 2020, we love the Gerber Good Start Soothe.

 Spit up and gas are to be expected in babies.
 Their digestive systems are barely developed, and after months of receiving nutrients via amniotic fluid and umbilical cord, the change to formula or breastmilk can be a lot for a little stomach to handle.

 However, some cases cause parents to question what is normal: Is my baby spitting up too much?
 She always seems to be gassy and fussy; is this normal?